 Actress Viola Davis was born on her grandmother's farm, at the then-Singleton Plantation in St. Matthews, South Carolina.
 When she was two months old her family moved to Central Falls, Rhode Island, where her father, Dan Davis, worked as a horse groomer and trainer.
 Her mother, Mary Alice (Logan), a maid and factory worker...

 Jamie Foxx is an American actor, singer, and comedian.
 He won an Academy Award for Best Actor, BAFTA Award for Best Actor in a Leading Role, and Golden Globe Award for Best Actor in a Musical or Comedy, for his work in the 2004 biographical film Ray

 .
 The same year, he was nominated for the Academy Award for Best Supporting Actor for his role in the action film Collateral

 “ Had a huge crush on her for a long time. ” - HawkHerald

 Vanessa Lynn Williams was born in Millwood, New York, to Helen L. (Tinch) and Milton Augustine Williams, Jr., both music teachers.
 Vanessa and her brother grew up in suburban New York in comfortable surroundings.
 Vanessa sang and danced in school productions and signed her high school yearbook with a promise to "see you on Broadway"...

 “ Beautiful, classy woman who could light up a room with her presence. ” - HawkHerald

 Zoe Saldana was born on June 19, 1978 in Passaic, New Jersey, to Asalia Nazario and Aridio Saldaña.
+Her father was Dominican and her mother is Puerto Rican.
 She was raised in Queens, New York.
-When she was 10 years old, she and her family moved to the Dominican Republic where they would live for the next seven years.
-While living in the Dominican Republic...
+When she was 10 years old, she and her family moved to the Dominican Republic where they would live for the next seven years...

 “ Dominican American ” - HawkHerald